-Serious delinquency rates for single-family GSE loans decreased in October 2022, to 0.67 percent for Fannie Mae and 0.66 percent for Freddie Mac.
-Serious delinquency rates for FHA loans remained at 4.77 percent in October 2022.
-In Q3 2022, VA serious delinquency rates declined to 2.51 percent.
+Serious delinquency rates for Fannie Mae single-family loans increased slightly to 0.65 percent in December 2022 from 0.63 percent in November, while the serious delinquency rate among Freddie Mac loans held steady over the month of December at 0.66 percent.
+Serious delinquency rates for FHA loans increased to 4.91 percent in December from 4.79 percent in November.
+In Q3 2022, VA serious delinquency rates declined to 2.51 percent from 2.83 percent in Q2.
 Note that loans that are in forbearance are counted as delinquent for the purpose of measuring delinquency rates.
-Fannie and Freddie multifamily delinquencies increased marginally in October to 0.27 percent, and 0.15 percent, respectively.
+Fannie and Freddie multifamily delinquencies in December decreased to 0.24 percent, and 0.12 percent, from 0.27 percent and 0.15 percent, respectively.